SkylineCommunications/dataminer-docs-connectors/connector/doc/Verizon_DSM_SO.md

   1. Right-click anywhere within the table.
   1. Click **Clear Table**

-- Updating the table: Click the update button at the bottom of the table to update it with the latest information from Profile Manager.
+- Updating the table: Click the update button at the bottom of the table to update it with the latest information from EPM VSAT Subscriber Manager.

-## Notes

-The connector requires the following additional configuration in order to be fully functional:

-- A **Correlation rule** needs to be set up that captures **information events** and executes a script.
-The following parameters should be used in this Correlation rule:

-  - Earth Station Subscribers OnChange Event
-  - Earth Station Subscribers OnUpdate Event
-  - Satellite Subscribers OnChange Event
-  - Satellite Station Subscribers OnUpdate Event

-- An **Automation script** is needed to read the information event and pass the information to the correct element running the **Verizon WM DSM** to be processed.

-- A **definition in Profile Manager** needs to be created with the name "**Protocols_SO**".
-Within this definition, **a parameter with the same name** needs to be created and linked with the **name and version of the connector that your element is currently using**.